Arkansas Labor Laws Guide

 $11 per hour $2.63 per hour $9.35 per hour

-Passed by the voters in November 2018, the current minimum wage in Arkansas is $11.
-This requirement applies to employers with four or more employees.
+The current minimum wage in Arkansas is $11.00 per hour.
+This rule applies to employers with 4 or more employees.

-Employers with fewer than four employees need to pay their workers at a rate not lower than the federal minimum wage, which is currently $7.25 per hour.
+Employers with fewer than 4 employees must pay their workers at a rate not lower than the federal minimum wage, currently $7.25 per hour.

-Other than deductions, there are also specific cases in which the minimum wage can be lower.
-In the state of Arkansas, these cases include those when workers are paid a tipped minimum wage, and those where student rates apply.
+Other than deductions, there are specific cases where the minimum wage can be lower.
+In Arkansas, these cases include workers who are paid a tipped minimum wage and those where student rates apply.

 Tipped minimum wage in Arkansas